AmbiguousError/WharfManu/README.md

 3.  **Diving:**
     * Once in the air, use the **LEFT and RIGHT ARROW KEYS** to make your diver rotate and perform somersaults.
     * Use the **UP and DOWN ARROW KEYS** to adjust your diver's pike (how much they are bent at the hips).
 4.  **Entry:** The angle and form of your diver as they enter the water determine your score.
-A clean, vertical entry with minimal splash (a small "entry width") is best.
+A dramatic, horizontal entry with **maximum splash (a large "entry width") is best!**
 5.  **Scoring:**
-    * You get scores from 5 judges for each dive.
+    * You get scores from 5 judges for each **manu**.
 The highest and lowest scores are dropped, and the remaining three are summed up.
-    * The main factor for your score is the "entry width" – a smaller width (less splash) means a higher score.
+    * The main factor for your score is the "entry width" – **a larger width (more splash) means a higher score!**
     * The number of somersaults completed is also displayed.
 6.  **Competition:**
     * You have 3 attempts per competition.
-    * Your total score for the competition is the sum of your scores from the 3 dives.
+    * Your total score for the competition is the sum of your scores from the 3 **manus**.
     * After the competition, your total score will be displayed, and you'll see if you made it onto the high scores list!

 ## Installation